Does Gender Matter? Towards Fairness in Dialogue Systems: Fairness Analysis in Dialogue Systems

 \subsection{Fairness in Dialogue systems}

-As shown in the examples in Table \ref{tab:intro}, the fairness issues in dialogue systems exist between different pairs of groups, such as male vs. female, white people vs. black people \footnote{Note that in this work we use ``white people" to represent races who use standard English compared to ``black people" who use African American English.}, and can be measured differently such as sentiment and politeness.
-Next, we propose a general definition of fairness in dialogue systems.
+As shown in the examples in Table \ref{tab:intro}, the fairness issues in dialogue systems exist between different pairs of groups, such as male vs. female, white people vs. black people \footnote{Note that in this work we use ``white people" to represent races who use standard English compared to ``black people" who use African American English.}.
+Also, fairness of dialogue systems can be measured in different ways, such as sentiment and politeness.
+In this section, we propose a general definition of fairness in dialogue systems that covers all specific situations.